opensearch-project/documentation-website/_search-plugins/collapse-search.md

 ## Collapsing search results

-To populate the index with the data needed, define the index mappings and an `item` field indexed as a `keyword`.
-The following example requests shows how to define index mappings, populate the index, and then search it:
+To populate an index with data, define the index mappings and an `item` field indexed as a `keyword`.
+The following example request shows you how to define index mappings, populate an index, and then search it.

 #### Define the index mappings